 Your healthcare provider has prescribed self-catheterization for you because you are having trouble urinating naturally.
 This problem can be caused by injury, disease, infection, recent surgery (especially urinary incontinence or prolapse procedures), hysterectomy, or other conditions.

 Many people urinate by self-catheterization (also called intermittent catheterization).
 Self-catheterization simply means inserting a clean, thin, flexible tube (catheter) into the bladder to empty urine.
-This helps you empty your bladder when it won’t empty by itself or empty all the way.
+This helps you empty your bladder when it won’t empty by itself or won't empty all the way.
 You were shown in the hospital how to do this procedure.
-The steps below should help you remember how to do it properly.
+The steps below should help you remember how to do it correctly.

 You will need the following:

 Soap and warm water or a moist towelette

 Water-soluble lubricating jelly (not petroleum jelly)

 Wash your hands and your genital area.
 Use warm soapy water.
 You can also use a moist towelette.
 As always, wash from front to back.

 Lubricate the catheter with the water-soluble lubricating jelly.

 Lubricate 2 to 4 inches of the catheter tip.